CoffeePoweredComputers/cs-105-summer-21/_modules/week_8.md

 : **Homework 8**{: .label .label-dark-blue} [Final Homework: Attempting the Practice Final](#) : **Due**{: .label .label-red}

-: Best of luck on the final!!
+: Best of luck on the final!!!